-Spook-free (or just lightly spooky) options are plentiful, too—at Disneyland Resort, see elaborate orange works of art at a massive hand-carved Pumpkin Festival on Main Street U.S.A.
-And don’t forget to put the Adventure Park-hosted Oogie Boogie Bash – A Disney Halloween Party on your list: You can see you favorite Disney characters decked out in their Halloween costumes, pose for photo ops with them, see Mickey’s Trick & Treat interactive live show, and more.
+Fright-free (or just lightly frightening) options are plentiful, too—at Disneyland Park, see elaborate orange works of art at a massive hand-carved Pumpkin Festival on Main Street U.S.A.
+And don’t forget to put the Oogie Boogie Bash – A Disney Halloween Party, hosted by Disney California Adventure Park, on your list: You can see your favorite Disney characters decked out in their Halloween costumes, pose for photo ops with them, see Mickey’s Trick & Treat interactive live show, collect Halloween candy along Disney villain–visited Treat Trails, and more.
 In Frontierland starting in early September, take in food, art, and cultural displays featuring those famous colorful mariachi skeletons at the Dia de los Muertos event.

 Insider tip: If you are a California resident, be sure to check out the park's California Resident Ticket Offers.